Automatic sensors adjust cooking times and power

 We purchased the Panasonic Countertop/Built-In Microwave so our reviewer could put it to the test in her kitchen.
 Keep reading for our full product review.

 For most, a microwave is an essential kitchen appliance.
-If you haven’t bought once since you moved into your first apartment, though, you may need a refresher on what to look for.
 When it comes to shopping for a new microwave you need to consider the size and type (countertop, over the range, or built-in) that best suits your space, as well as how much wattage you need (generally, higher wattage equals faster cooking time) and what presets you’d like.

 Panasonic’s Countertop/Built-In Microwave offers a slew of advanced features from automatic sensors that adjust cooking times to a turbo defrosting setting that significantly speeds up defrosting time.
 To see if the versatile appliance would be a hit in our home, we picked one up and got to testing all of its presets.
 Read on for our thoughts on its design, performance, features, competition, and more.